KnowHomo's questions, discussions and dialogue board.

 Thank you for your message and I look forward to talking to you more.

-outvex-deactivated20140124 asked: Hi Rebecca.
+outvex-deactivated20140124 said: Hi Rebecca.
 I'm running a LGBT oriented blog here on Tumblr.
 If you have recommendations for others who blog on that topic, would you mind letting me know?
 If you'd review my own with feedback, I'd appreciate it.
 Thanks for doing what you do.
 I hope we make a difference.

 Hey Tumblr Friends and Family, FYI, new blog you may want to check out.

-amberthoughts asked: I am working on a presentation about suicide among LGBTQ* youth.
+amberthoughts said: I am working on a presentation about suicide among LGBTQ* youth.
 Do you know of any good resources for this type of information?
 I am looking for both statistics and stories.
 Please respond with any information you may have or any ideas on where to start looking.
 Thanks!